Nick3C/pinyin-toolkit/pinyin/readme.txt

 * Squash bug that means character colorisation to fail if audio generation off
 * Added code testsuite
 * Many smaller modifications to improve usability
+* Pinyin is recognised and colored anywhere in the text
 * Improved documentation

 # Version 0.04 (19/05/2009)  Nick Cook <nick@n-line.co.uk>  [http://www.n-line.co.uk]
 * Two versions are now being distributed: English (using CC-CEDICT) and German (using HanDeDict)